gemerden/wildpath/README.md

 ##Introduction

-This module is intended primarily as a practical tool to access data in compax data structures.
+This module is intended primarily as a practical tool to access data in complex data structures.
 Especially accessing multiple items usually requires for-loops or other constructs and there is no straightforward way to pass nested locations as single parameters.
 This module solves this problem by introducing 2 classes: `Path` and `WildPath`:

-  - `Path` is optimized for speed, allows access to single items in the data structure,
+  - `Path` is optimized for speed, allowing access to single items in the data structure,
   - `WildPath` allows wildcards for access to multiple items in the same call,
   -  Both have iterators (in the common baseclass) to run through all paths and values in a data structure.

 See the chapter "Examples" below to get a more practical understanding of the module and its uses.

 ##Prerequisites
-The module `wildpaths` has been tested under both `python 2.7` and `python 3.6`.
+The module `wildpaths` has been tested for both `python 2.7` and `python 3.6`.

 ##Examples
 Starting with this example structure of an agenda item in some tool: